twilio-labs/paste/internal-docs/engineering/ci.md

 Each pull request gets its own CodeSandbox environment through the CodeSandbox Github integration.
 On each push the environment is updated with the working versions of Paste packages.
 This way we can actually test new components or changes to components in a production environment.
 Each environment gets a unique CodeSandbox URL which is left in a comment in the pull request.

-### Website test(1/2/3)
+### Cypress Deployment Checks: Website test(1/2/3)

-Website tests is a test runner for Cypress and Percy, using the [Cypress Github Integration](https://docs.cypress.io/guides/dashboard/github-integration.html#Install-the-Cypress-GitHub-app).
-It will first wait for Netlify to finish deploying the preview of the website, and then run cypress against that url.
+Website tests is a test runner for Cypress, using the [Cypress Github Integration](https://docs.cypress.io/guides/dashboard/github-integration.html#Install-the-Cypress-GitHub-app).
+It will first wait for Vercel to finish deploying the preview of the website, and then run cypress against that url.
+This makes sure we are testing deployed functionality, which for API routes can be different than local development.

 It will parallelize Cypress test suites across 3 boxes.